-On March 26, 2003, the FERC issued an order in the California refund case (Docket No. EL00-95) adopting in large part the certification of facts of the FERC administrative law judge, issued in December 2002, but modifying the methodology it had previously ordered for the pricing of natural gas in calculating the amount of potential refunds.
-PGE estimates that the new methodology could increase the amount of the potential refunds by approximately \$20 million.
-Although further proceedings will be necessary to determine exactly how the new methodology will affect the refund liability, the Company now estimates its potential liability to be between \$20 million and \$50 million.
+On March 26, 2003, the FERC issued an order in the California refund case (Docket No. EL00-95) adopting in large part the certification of facts of the FERC administrative law judge, issued in December 2002, but adopting the August 2002 FERC Staff recommendation on the methodology for the pricing of natural gas in calculating the amount of potential refunds.
+PGE estimated that the modified methodology could increase the amount of the potential refunds by approximately \$20 million, with the Company's potential liability estimated at between \$20 million and \$50 million.